Anxiety Treatment Can Help

 Other Services at Evolution Wellness

 Our counseling center in Wilmington, NC provides mental health services to meet your needs, both in-person and online.
 And, not only do we provide anxiety treatment, but also depression treatment, EMDR therapy, trauma therapy and PTSD treatment, and Cognitive Behavioral Therapy (CBT).
-Further, our family therapists are LGBTQ affirming and offer counseling for families, couples, and teens, too!
+Further, our family therapists are LGBTQ affirming and offer counseling for families, couples, women, and teens, too!
 More specifically, our couples therapists can help with everything from premarital counseling to marriage counseling, sex therapy or even divorce counseling.
 Our welcoming and compassionate therapists are ready to meet you where you are and help you heal.